2.6.4 Community integration program

 2.6.4.3 Organisational structure CIP

-The Agent and the TAC will each nominate one central point of contact for the Community Integration Program (CIP).
+The Agent and the TAC will each nominate one central point of contact for the CIP.

 The Agent will liaise with the designated TAC Team Manager for contact about: